opencv/cvbenchmark/README.md

 | imgproc    | 119.81 | 849.14 |    79.7  |     1318.76 |
 | objdetect  |  65.25 | 622.16 |    65.16 |     1188.76 |
 | Mean       |  94.55 | 797.92 |    76.2  |     1252.2  |
+*Note: Baseline CPU score is 100.
+The higher the score is, better the performance of that CPU is.*

 The baseline CPU is **Broadcom BCM2711**, quad-core ARM Cortex-A72 (ARMv8-A, 1.5 GHz), 4 threads.
 - **K1**: SpacemiT Key Stone® K1, an octa-core 64-bit RISC-V AI CPU, 8 threads.